PSAT10 Testing Information (SOPHOMORES only)

 - We also ask that testers and families dropping students off do not socialize in the parking lot or in the building.
 Social distancing needs to be practiced at all times on the school property as well as mask wearing.

-Q. How can my student apply for testing accommodations for the SAT?
+Q. How can my student apply for testing accommodations for the PSAT10?

-- The College Board’s deadline for PSAT accommodation requests was August 18th.
+- The College Board’s deadline for PSAT10 accommodation requests was February 22nd..
 Any student who has College Board approved accommodations will receive the appropriate accommodations on test day.
 Please be aware that students with an extended time accommodation will finish testing later.
 Additionally, students testing with MP3 audio or 100% Extended Time will test over 2 days.

 - For questions about the College Board accommodation request process, please contact our SSD Coordinator, Robert Bouchard at email@example.com.

-Q. When will my student receive PSAT scores?
+Q. When will my student receive PSAT10 scores?

-Scores for the 2020 PSAT/NMSQT will be available in early January.
-Students will be able to view scores via College Board’s website at https://studentscores.collegeboard.org/home using their student ID or access code.
-Access codes will be emailed to student fcpsschools.net Gmail accounts prior to the score release date.
+Scores for the 2021 PSAT10 will be available on May 17th.
+Students will be able to view scores via College Board’s website at https://studentscores.collegeboard.org/home.
 Students who do not currently have a College Board online account will need to create one to view scores.
 Please see the College Board video tutorial for help accessing scores.

 - Helping Students Who Can't Access Their Scores: After students log in to their College Board account, they should click "Add Scores".
 In the "Matching Tool", it is essential that the College Board account information matches what students entered on their PSAT answer sheet.
 For example, if a student bubbled "Elizabeth" on her PSAT answer sheet and created her College Board account using the name "Beth", her scores will not load.
 If students need to change their name, they must call College Board Customer Service at 1 (866) 630-9305.
 All other changes can be made right in their account.
 It is also important that students choose the correct test name and test year.
-All students should choose the 2020 as the test year (they took the exam in October 2020).
-If still unable to populate the score, the student will be prompted to indicate which test they're missing and enter the access code to assist the match.
-Students should check their fcpsschools.net Gmail account for their access codes, or email Sara Wheeler firstname.lastname@example.org.
+All students should choose the 2021 as the test year (they took the exam in April 2021).

 Q. I have a question that is not listed above – who should I contact?